Top 10 Things To Do In Kauai

 Hanalei Bay Beach - Kauai - Hawaii

-Extending for 11 challenging miles from Ke’e to Kalalau Beach, the trail hailed as the “most incredible hike in America” would probably come in at a higher position if it was easy to hike its second and more scenic half.
+Extending for 11 challenging miles from Ke’e to Kalalau Beach, the trail hailed as the “most incredible hike in America” would probably rank higher if it was easy to hike its second and more scenic half.
 Day hikers on the Kalalau Trail will enjoy stunning coastal views of the famous Na Pali coast as they traverse a series of lush valleys en route to the unforgiving Hanakapiai Beach and its towering waterfall further upstream.
-But the real treat is reserved for those hiking overnight all the way to Kalalau Beach.
-This challenging section brings you as close to Mother Nature as possible and to the incredible jagged peaks of the Na Pali coast, sculpted over the course of millennia by the eroding forces of water and wind.
+But the real treat is reserved for those hiking overnight to Kalalau Beach.
+This challenging section brings you as close to Mother Nature as possible and to the incredible jagged peaks of the Na Pali coast, sculpted for millennia by the eroding forces of water and wind.

 Na Pali Cliffs from Kalalau Trail - Hiking in Kauai - Hawaii